 If a script service you’re thinking of ordering from doesn’t have testimonials, or if they look fake (for example, if all the quotes sound like they were written by the same person, or don’t have date stamps, or don’t list last names or even full names), you might want to reconsider your purchase.

-Script coverage buyer’s guide Tip #7: Remember that paid script coverage is not the only option for feedback
+Script coverage buyer’s guide Tip #8: Know that paid script coverage is not your only option

-In closing, we’d be doing a disservice to the folks reading this article if we didn’t remind them that script feedback comes in many forms, and not just the kind you have to pay for at services like ours.
+In closing, we’d be doing a disservice to the folks reading this article if we didn’t remind them that script feedback comes in many forms, and not just the kind you have to pay for at services like Screenplay Readers.

 As mentioned above, writers groups, meetups, and online forums are great places to get your script read by your peers — and sometimes folks higher up the ladder — and get some great feedback.
 We tell our customers on our front page and elsewhere on our website: Go get all the free feedback on your script that you can, and *then* if you still want feedback, come to us.